tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - World of Warcraft
 - Meridian 59
 - Guild Wars

+### Q: What was the name of the first Robin in the Batman comics?
+- **Correct Answer:** Dick Grayson
+- Bruce Wayne
+- Jason Todd
+- Tim Drake

 ### Q: What was the name of the game created by Masahiro Sakurai and Satoru Iwata that would eventually evolve into "Super Smash Bros."?